decomplexity/SendOauth2/README.md

 This cannot be done as an override:
 - for release 2.0.1, at line 214, replace * *graph.windows.net* * by * *graph.microsoft.com* * **

-Composer will install SendOauth2, PHPMailer and the providers in your site's /vendor  folder.
+Composer will install SendOauth2, PHPMailer and the providers in your site's vendor/decomplexity/sendoauth2/src folder; merely specify in your json:
+{
+    "require": {
+        "decomplexity/SendOauth2": ">=1.0.5"
+}
+}

 **5. SendOauth2D SETTINGS:**
-To define security settings to SendOauth2D:
+To define security settings to SendOauth2D-settings:
-- Simply scroll down to the switch section that contains some sample security groups.
-- Select an appropriate one (Microsoft XOAUTH2 is the first and the default) and insert your own settings copied from Microsoft AAD or Google console.cloud.
+- Select an appropriate sample security groups (Microsoft XOAUTH2 is the first and the default) and insert your own settings copied from Microsoft AAD or Google console.cloud.
 There are two additional settings:
  - 'SMTPAddressDefault' - which you set to the user principal name (e.g. the AAD admin email address)
  - 'fromNameDefault' - the default you want to use for the email * *From* * name